TanYa-Go/Babushka-Bakes/TESTING.md

 The user can access the **Products** page from the Home page directly by clicking on the **View Shop** button or through the **Shop** navbar link.\
-When they hover ove the Shop button the dropdown menu will  appear and the user can choose which category of products they wish to go to.
+When they hover ove the Shop button the dropdown menu should appear and the user can choose which category of products they wish to go to.
-Or they have the option to click on **All Products"
+Or they have the option to click on **All Products**.

 ### **Test**